 4. Viparita Karani

 The Legs Up The Wall Pose is a great pose to practice to counter respiratory ailments.
 When you practice this asana, you will realize that you are relieved of the headaches or backaches that accompany a cold.
-Practicing this asana calms the mind and makes you strong as your body deals with the cold.
+Practicing this asana calms the mind and makes you strong as your body deals with the cold and helps in reducing fatigue, which usually follows the common cold.
 This asana helps the immune cells to move through your body.

 To know more about this asana, click here: Viparita Karani